 “My master,” she replies.
 “Or at least… he was.
 Before I ran away.”

-Haroldine looks up from her hand of cards and shouts, “Grace, honey, there any more milk in the house?
+Haroldine looks up from her hand of cards and shouts, “Claudia, honey, dere any more milk in dah house?
 We’ve plumb run out up here.”

-Grace nods.
-“In the cellar.
+Claudia nods.
+“In the garage.
 I’ll go and get some.”
 She sets the coffee cup down and grabs her flashlight.
 She looks up at Hal.
 “If you come with me, we can bring more bottled water, too.”
-The stairs down to the cellar thrum in time with the gusting wind.

-“This house is a wonder,” Grace says.
-It was quieter down here, but still very loud.
+“This house is a wonder,” she says.
 “Good old-fashioned swamp craftsmanship.
 It’s probably withstood hurricanes like this before our parents were born.”
 That was why it made her so sad to see it decay in the damp.
 Restoration was astronomically expensive, though.

 The flashlight chooses that moment to die, and it’s suddenly too dark to take a step.
 Hal yelps.

-“I don’t like dark cellars.”
+“I don’t like the dark.”
 His voice is tense, carefully articulated, tightly controlled.
 Not joking.

 “Where’s the milk?”
 Hal sounds grim.